crazyyy/wp-framework/wordpress/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.16: Added the ability to launch a blank WordPress clone.
-Add --collate= parameter to WP-CLI (Premium) to allow substitution of locally unknown collations when restoring.
+* 1.16.21: Correctly search and replace database views when importing on a site with a different table prefix.
+Fix a bug that prevented the restore modal opening on the migrate/clone tab.
+Various other small tweaks and improvements.
 A recommended update for all.